clormor/dotfiles/readme.md

 Home Directory
 ==============

-A selection of files in my home directory (mostly hidden files) that are painful to re-create when moving between machines (e.g. `.bash_profile`, `.vimrc`).
+A selection of files in my home directory (mostly dot files) that are painful to re-create when moving between machines.

 ## How to safely clone